Walrus: An Efficient Decentralized Storage Network: Asynchronous Complete Data Storage (ACDS)

-\para{Strawman II: Encode \& Share} To reduce the upfront data dissemination cost, some distributed storage protocols such as Storj~\cite{storj2018storj} and Sia~\cite{vorick2014sia} use RS-coding~\cite{reed1960polynomial}.
+To reduce the upfront data dissemination cost, some distributed storage protocols such as Storj~\cite{storj2018storj} and Sia~\cite{vorick2014sia} use RS-coding~\cite{reed1960polynomial}.
 The writer $W$ divides its blob $B$ into $f+1$ slivers and encodes $2f$ extra repair slivers.
 Thanks to the encoding properties, any $f+1$ slivers can be used to recover $B$.
-Each sliver has a size of $\bigO(\frac{|B|}{n}$).
-The writer $W$ then commits to all the slivers using a binding commitment such as a Merkle tree~\cite{merkle1987digital} and sends each node a separate sliver together with a proof of inclusion\footnote{Writer $W$ could prove consistency among all slivers, but this is overkill for ACDS.}.
-The nodes receive their slivers and check against the commitment; if the sliver is correctly committed, they acknowledge reception by signing the commitment.
+Each sliver has a size of $\bigO(\frac{|B|}{n})$.
+The writer $W$ then commits to the slivers using a binding commitment such as a Merkle tree~\cite{merkle1987digital} and sends each node a separate sliver together with a proof of inclusion.
+The nodes receive their slivers and check against the commitment; if the sliver is correctly committed, they acknowledge by signing the commitment.
 The writer $W$ can then generate an availability certificate from $2f+1$ signatures and post it on the blockchain.

 A reader continuously requests slivers from the nodes until it receives $f + 1$ valid replies (i.e., replies that are verified against the commitment).
 The reader is guaranteed to receive them since at least $f + 1$ honest nodes have stored their sliver.
 The reader then reconstructs blob $B$ from the slivers and then additionally, re-encodes the recovered value and recomputes the commitment~\cite{merkle1987digital,catalano2013vector}.
 If writer $W$ was honest, the recomputed commitment will match the commitment from the availability certificate and the reader outputs $B$.
 Otherwise, writer $W$ may not have committed to a valid encoding, in which case the commitments do not match and the reader outputs $\bot$.